Kitware/CMake/Help/guide/user-interaction/index.rst

 or a ``Ninja`` based generator.

-Note that it is not possible to change the generator with ``-G`` after the first invocation of CMake.
+Note that it is not possible to change the generator with :option:`-G <cmake -G>` after the first invocation of CMake.
 To change the generator, the build directory must be deleted and the build must be started from scratch.

 When generating Visual Studio project and solutions